What happens after the assessment?

 Who makes the diagnosis?

 The clinician leading on your child’s assessment is responsible for gathering all the evidence to match against the diagnostic criteria.
 All assessments meet the requirements of the DSM-V criteria for the assessment and diagnosis of Autism Spectrum Disorders.
 The lead clinician gathers information, carries out assessment and involves colleagues from other disciplines as required.

 The service works to the standards of the NICE guidelines.

 What is the diagnosis based on?

-Many children and young people also experience difficulties with sensory processing, eating, sleeping and going to the toilet.
 Some children and young people have an additional co-occurring diagnosis.

 How is the information from the assessment shared?

 All outcomes of the assessment will be discussed and explained to parents and the child/young person if appropriate.
 All parents will receive a written report explaining the outcome of their child’s /young persons assessment and this report will be circulated by agreement as it is helpful if all professionals involved in a child’s care receive the assessment report.